EB-5 Investment Opportunities for Texas Investors

 Green Card Benefits for Texas EB-5 Investors

-The direct benefits of making an EB-5 investment in Texas include the following:
+The direct benefits of investors residing in Texas making an EB-5 investment in the U.S. include:

-• EB-5 is one of the fastest methods to gain permanent residency in the United States for the EB-5 investor, his or her spouse, and their unmarried children under 21 years of age.
+• EB-5 is one of the fastest methods of obtaining permanent residency in the United States for the EB-5 investor, their spouse, and their unmarried children under 21 years of age

 Employment Benefits

-• Live in states such as Texas and Texas with no state income tax.
+• Live in states with no state income tax, such as Texas

 • The EB-5 program does not require a visa sponsor or employer sponsor